microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 Next Edit Suggestions is a feature that allows Copilot to suggest the next edit based on the current context of the code.
 This can be very useful when you are working on a specific piece of code and want Copilot to suggest the next logical step.

 Make sure you have Next Edit Suggestions enabled in your IDE
-- Visual Studio Code: File > Preferences > Settings > Search for "copilot nes" and enable
+- Visual Studio Code: File > Preferences > Settings > Search for "copilot nes" and check "Enable Next Edit Suggestions"
-- Visual Studio: Tools > Options > GitHub > Copilot > Enable Next Edit Suggestions
+- Visual Studio: Tools > Options > GitHub > Copilot and check "Enable Next Edit Suggestions"

 To test this feature, you can create a new class called `Points` in the `MinimalAPI` project.
 The class should have the following properties and methods: